Compared: The Cost of a Disney Cruise vs. Disney World (Which Is Cheaper?)

 The good news?
 If you are a budget traveler, a 4-night trip to Disney World is much more affordable than a cruise.
 For those with a bigger budget, the cruise and similar stay at the resort are more comparable in price.

-The four-night stay also includes park tickets for the family for four days and costs $3,233.
-One thing to note — for this price, no dining is included (you’ll have to pay out of pocket for food), and the tickets are the base level that only allow access to one park per day.
+The four-night stay also includes a special deal with park tickets for the family for four days and costs $2,900.
+One thing to note — for this price, no dining is included (you’ll have to pay out of pocket for food), and the tickets are the base level that only allow access to one park per day and one time each.

 Have a little bit more to spend?
-There are quite a few options, but for $5,041 you can book at Pool View room at the Caribbean Beach Resort for a family of four, including park tickets.
+There are quite a few options, but for $5,206 you can book standard room at the Caribbean Beach Resort for a family of four, including park tickets.
 In addition, this price includes an upgrade to a Park Hopper option on the tickets, meaning you can visit multiple parks in one day instead of being limited to just one.

 For this price, we’ve also added in the Disney “Quick-Service Dining Plan” that includes a number of casual meals and snacks instead of spending more out of pocket.

 If you have money to spend, what about a suite at the Grand Floridian Resort — one of Disney’s highest-end hotels?
-This stay features club-level service with a number of amenities not offered to other guests.
+This stay features a resort view room with club-level service with a number of amenities not offered to other guests.
+(And honestly, there are rooms that get even pricier!)

 In addition, you’ll have four tickets each day with the Park Hopper Plus plan, which includes admission to any park on any day, along with waterpark access.
 It also includes the “Disney Dining Plan” with a number of meals included.

-In total, the suite, tickets, and amenities runs $13,288 — noticeably higher than some suites on a Disney cruise, but within the ballpark.
+In total, the room, tickets, and amenities runs $10,485 — roughly the same as a suite on a Disney cruise.

 Other Costs Associated With a Disney World Vacation